square/react-native-square-reader-sdk/docs/reference.md

 Field               | Type                                    | Description
 ------------------- | ------------------------------------------------- | -----------------
-totalMoney          | [Money](#money)     | The total amount of money collected during the checkout flow. locationID          | String              | The unique ID of the location to which the transaction was credited. totalTipMoney       | [Money](#money)     | The total tip amount applied across all tenders. transactionID       | String              | Assigned when the card is processed by Square.. transactionClientID | String              | A unique client-generated ID. createdAt           | String              | The date and time when the transaction was completed as determined by the client device. tenders             | [Tender](#tender)[] | The set of tenders associated with a successful transaction. transactionID       | String              | A unique ID issued by Square.
+totalMoney          | [Money](#money)     | The total amount of money collected during the checkout flow. locationId          | String              | The unique ID of the location to which the transaction was credited. totalTipMoney       | [Money](#money)     | The total tip amount applied across all tenders. transactionClientId | String              | A unique client-generated ID. createdAt           | String              | The date and time when the transaction was completed as determined by the client device. tenders             | [Tender](#tender)[] | The set of tenders associated with a successful transaction. transactionId       | String              | A unique ID issued by Square.
 Only set for successful transactions that include one or more card tenders.

-All successful transactions include a client-generated ID (`transactionClientID`).
+All successful transactions include a client-generated ID (`transactionClientId`).
-Transactions with card tenders also include a `transactionID` that is assigned when the card is processed by Square.
+Transactions with card tenders also include a `transactionId` that is assigned when the card is processed by Square.

-To reconcile transactions that do not have card tenders, use `transactionClientID` to match client-generated transactions to the `client_id` field in transactions returned by the ListTransactions endpoint of the [Transactions API].
+To reconcile transactions that do not have card tenders, use `transactionClientId` to match client-generated transactions to the `client_id` field in transactions returned by the ListTransactions endpoint of the [Transactions API].